 You fall in love with the Movi so fast that you find yourself overlooking its small quirks, but that doesn’t mean they’re not there.

 In many ways, this is a much more complicated setup than traditional stabilizers.
-We used to throw our Glidecam in the car, or just drop it and hop on a monopod or tripod while shooting – we knew it could handle it.
+We used to throw our Glidecam in the car, or just drop it and hop on a monopod or tripod while shooting — we knew it could handle it.
 A Movi feels a lot more fragile.
 It comes with a stand (more on that in a second), and it is made to be placed on that stand when not in use.
 Sure you can throw it on the ground or in the car instead of the stand, but it feels wrong to do it, and even the smallest change in weight or position of the stage can throw it off-balance.
 Not that it’s very hard to get it to balance again, but it is something we’ve never had to worry about before.
-Then there’s the fact that you can’t use it without a monitor, and that the way the cable connects to it can occasionally throw it off-balance as well.
-It’s just more things to worry about, set up and look after at the end of the day.
+Then there’s the fact that you can’t use it without a monitor, and that the way the cable connects to it can occasionally throw it off-balance and cause it to oscillate a bit.
+It’s just more things to worry about and look after at the end of the day.

 And yes, there’s the stand which needs to come with you everywhere.
 It’s nearly impossible for the Movi to power on and balance without sitting on the stand for about 15 seconds.
 So, it needs to by your side on the off-chance that you might want to turn it off, or in case you run out of batteries.